ithacaxyz/porto/README.md

 Keys may be authorized via the [`experimental_authorizeKey`](#experimental_authorizeKey) JSON-RPC method.

-If `key.publicKey` is absent, Porto will generate a new arbitrary "session" key to authorize on the account.
+If `key.role` is absent, Porto will generate a new arbitrary "session" key to authorize on the account.

 Example: